Operation Round Up®

 By simply rounding monthly bills to the nearest dollar, members can make a significant group impact.
 Every penny that is donated, will be pooled together to help local organizations and communities address unmet needs for youth, education, public safety, health, community and emergency services.

-To impact the greatest number of people, communities and organizations, and in an effort to give the Operation Round Up® program the best possible head-start, MEC will auto-enroll members into the program, on June 1st.
+To impact the greatest number of people, communities and organizations, and in an effort to give the Operation Round Up® program the best possible head-start, MEC auto-enrolled members into the program, on June 1, 2021.
 On average, participating members can expect to donate $6 per year, and at most, $11.88.
 Members are always welcome to donate additional funds to the program, by calling the office.

 Program donations are tax deductible.
 A year-end donation total will be located on January statements, for all ORU participants.